Cass identity model: Identity tolerance

 Possible responses can be: beginning to have language to talk and think about the issue.
 Recognition that being homosexual or bisexual does not preclude other options.
 Accentuate difference between self and heterosexuals.
-Seek out LGBT culture (positive contact leads to more positive sense of self, negative contact leads to devaluation of the culture, stops growth).
+Seek out LGBTQIA+ culture (positive contact leads to more positive sense of self, negative contact leads to devaluation of the culture, stops growth).
 The person may try out variety of stereotypical roles.